 Roguelikes are centered around Dungeon Crawling through randomly-generated environmentsrandomly stocked from a huge list of monsters and items.
 This was arguably the main attraction of Rogue - that it could offer you a different adventure every time you played.
 Some (such as ADOM) also have a static overworld and/or special levels, but even those games rely on random content in other places.
 This means that memorization is not enough to win a roguelike, and walkthroughs as such cannot be made for them, but they have high replay value.
-Furthermore, luck is always a huge factor, as the random elements can turn a good situation into a very bad one (or vice versa) at the whim of the Random Number God.
+On the downside, it is possible to get very unlucky in a roguelike and lose through no fault of your own.

 Roguelikes have only a single controllable character, with a turn-based engine in which everything moves at the same time.
 Some allow you to have allies or pets, but they can't be directly controlled, only given general orders.

 Most roguelikes have randomized appearances for items that do not persist from one game to the next.
 In one game, for example, 'a green potion' might be a potion of healing, but in the next game, it might be a potion of hallucination.
-Items must be identified either by blindly using them and see what happens (beware of Poison Mushrooms) or by careful observation (for example, seeing a monster drink a potion and noting what happens), or by using something which grants identification (traditionally, a magic scroll or an identify spell).
+Items must be identified either by blindly using them and see what happens (beware of Poison Mushrooms), by careful observation (for example, seeing a monster drink a potion and noting what happens), or by using something which grants identification (traditionally, a magic scroll or an identify spell).
 It's typical, after dying, to be revealed that you had an item which could've saved you, but was unidentified at the time.
 They might also up the ante by using Randomly Generated Loot.